Last updated on August 28, 2020 by Dan Nanni

-While PDF (short for "Portable Document Format") is a widely used document format supported by a variety of applications on multiple platforms, you may want to convert pdf files to jpg format for several reasons.
-For example, you may want to embed a pdf file into PowerPoint or OpenOffice Impress presentations, in which case jpg/jpeg images will be easier to work with.
-Converting a pdf file into jpg also makes it unnecessary to load a separate plugin or external application for web browsers to render it.
-If you are looking to convert pdf files to jpg/jpeg format on Linux, the following guide will help.
+While PDF (short for "Portable Document Format") is a widely used document format supported by a variety of applications on multiple platforms, you may want to convert PDF files to JPG format for several reasons.
+For example, you may want to embed a PDF file into PowerPoint or OpenOffice Impress presentations, in which case JPG/JPEG images will be easier to work with.
+Converting a PDF file into JPG also makes it unnecessary to load a separate plugin or external application for web browsers to render it.
+If you are looking to convert PDF files to JPG/JPEG format on Linux, the following guide will help.

 $ convert input.pdf output.jpg

-convert command are as follows.
+convert command are illustrated as follows.

-The "-quality" option in the above specifies image compression level.
+-quality option in the command specifies image compression level.
 For JPG images, an allowed compression level ranges from

-To convert multiple pdf files to jpg format in batch mode:
+To convert multiple PDF files to JPG format in batch mode:

-If you think that converting pdf with convert utility takes too much memory to be completed properly, you can check the available resource on your system, and limit the resource usage of
+convert command takes too much memory to be completed properly, you can check the available resource on your system, and limit the resource usage of

 File Area Memory Map Disk Thread Time ------------------------------------------------------ 768 1.054GB 753.9MiB 1.9632GiB 18.446744EB 1 unlimited